coder-aze/Simple-Ecommerce-Backend-with-Fastapi-and-Sqlite/README.md

 # Simple E-commerce Backend with FastAPI

-This is a simple e-commerce backend built using FastAPI, a modern, fast, web framework for building APIs with Python.
-The purpose of this project is to provide a basic structure for an e-commerce application, allowing developers to add and modify features as needed.
-Please note that the payment system is not implemented in this version, and anyone interested can add it or make any other modifications to suit their requirements.
+This is a straightforward and efficient e-commerce backend developed using FastAPI, a cutting-edge web framework renowned for its speed and exceptional performance with Python.
+The main objective of this project is to provide a basic structure for an e-commerce application, allowing developers to quickly set up and customize essential functionalities to match their specific needs.

+FastAPI's exceptional performance ensures that the backend runs smoothly and efficiently, making it ideal for handling e-commerce processes without any performance bottlenecks.
+Additionally, this backend features a secure authentication system powered by JSON Web Tokens (JWT), ensuring that user data remains protected throughout the application.

+Please note that while this version does not include a payment system, interested users can effortlessly integrate their preferred payment solutions or tailor the backend to suit their individual requirements.

 ## Endpoints
 ![screencapture-127-0-0-1-8080-docs-2023-07-25-13_05_06](https://github.com/coder-aze/Simple-Ecommerce-Backend-with-Fastapi-and-Sqlite/assets/32417925/9aa377c9-cb8e-477c-8b02-880c584fffa5)